sy-harabi/sy-harabi.github.io/_posts/2026-01-09-emergent-mission-architecture.md

 ### Example Decision Flow

 1. A **Quad Mission** loses a creep and records the loss in its memory.
-2. A **Siege Mission** observes the loss flag in its child Quad's memory and adapts future squad composition.
+2. A **Siege Mission** observes the creep loss flag in its child Quad's memory and adapts future squad composition.
 3. Continued poor results cause the siege to stagnate.
 4. The **Total War Mission** observes the lack of progress across multiple Sieges and decides to pivot the empire's resources elsewhere.